humphreys/example-repo/README.md

-#Example repository
+#.Example repository
-This is a simple repository, hello world repository.
+This is a simple repository, hello world coders.

+My second example repository commits